tanukibouwer/weather-detector/README.md

 * Outputs a redstone signal of strength 9-15 if it's thundering.
 * Can be inverted by interacting with it.

-Currently supports Fabric and Forge for 1.19.3.
+Currently supports Fabric and NeoForge for 1.21.1.
 Fabric version requires Fabric API.
 PRs and issues appreciated.

 ![Scene with Weather Detector](https://github.com/tanukibouwer/weather-detector/raw/main/asset_src/banner.png)